How Sustainable Packaging Is Disrupting CPG

 There needs to be a more disruptive approach.
 In packaging terms, this means going beyond just trying to recycle our way out of the problem.
 We need to think about new models that not only recycle packaging more efficiently, reduce material usage and reuse packaging but potentially eliminate the need for traditional packaging formats altogether.
 This is one such model from Loop, whose at-home delivery service is specifically designed around eliminating packaging and the use of reusable containers.

 Loop represents a different type of consumer experience.
 Not only is the bricks-and-mortar store eliminated but in many cases the product packaging has gone too.
-To deliver solutions that are going to achieve meaningful sustainability targets and still retain and grow brand loyalty, packaging producers need to think themselves into the heads of generations of shoppers who will buy very differently.
+To deliver solutions that are going to amplify meaningful sustainability targets and still retain and grow brand loyalty, packaging producers need to think themselves into the heads of generations of shoppers who will buy very differently.

 This is about more than developing an effective e-commerce strategy.
 As important as that might be, technology will continue to evolve and can play a vital role in providing new approaches of marketing and delivering products to new generations of consumers in ways that protect their planet.
 Early engagement with these growing demographics is imperative.